Learning Ukulele with Curt

 The final decision as to what fingering combination to use will be a musical one.
 But it is definitely worth exploring all possible combinations.

-The Fingerpicking series of lessons explores these fingering possibilities.
+The Fingerpicking Series explores these fingering possibilities.

-Sign-IN — it's FREE — to view, un-blur this lesson.
+Sign-IN — it's FREE — to view, un-blur any additional content for this lesson.

 End of Lesson - Thanks, Hope You Enjoyed It!